Choosing a Yarn Winder: Pros and Cons of Different Models

 Don't Spend Your "Unwind Time" by Having to...
 Unwind

 Each time you have to stop whatever project you are working on to untangle yarn, you lose precious time that would have been better spent working on your actual project.

-Most of us are chronically short on time and do not care to spend what is supposed to be our "relax time" engaged in the chore of detangling or unknotting a mess.
-I know for myself, this is not what I would choose to do to "unwind." (forgive the play on words.
-I couldn't resist!)
+Most of us are chronically short on time and do not care to spend what is supposed to be our "relax time" engaged in the chore of detangling or unknotting a mess of yarn.
+I know for myself, this is not what I would choose to do to "unwind."

 When Working With More Than One Skein

 Pre-winding is especially important if you are going to be working with more than one skein at a time.
 You most definitely do not want to be trying to untangle 2-4 skeins that have become interwoven.
 What a nightmare!

 Tips for Working With Multiple Strands